adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Updated 2023-07-03 Update event link, tweak lib section titles/wording. - Kattni
+Updated 2023-07-03 Add CircuitPython Community Bundle to version numbers - Kattni

 News Sources